gionanide/Speech_Signal_Processing_and_Classification/README.md

  #### University of Groningen/ Aristotle University of Thessaloniki

-Abstract of my thesis conducted during the 7-8th semesters in Schoolf of Informatics at University of Groningen for the first six months and at Aristotle University of Thessaloniki the additional six months. " Two-class classification problems by analyzing the speech signal. "
+Abstract of my thesis conducted during the 7-8th semesters in School of Informatics at University of Groningen for the first six months and at Aristotle University of Thessaloniki the additional six months. " Two-class classification problems by analyzing the speech signal. "